 Medicines are the most common treatment for Parkinson's disease.
 The goal is to correct the shortage of the brain chemical dopamine.
 This shortage causes the symptoms of Parkinson's.

-Medicine is often started when your symptoms become disabling or disrupt your daily activities.
+Your doctor can help you decide when to start medicine.
+This may be when symptoms affect your daily life.
 Symptoms change as the disease gets worse.
-Because of this, your doctor will adjust your medicine as symptoms appear.
+So your doctor will adjust your medicine as symptoms appear.

 Several medicines may be used at different stages of the disease.
 They include: